emilio2601/emilio2601.dev/_texts/deploying-a-web-app-affordable-ipv6-only-vps.md

 ---
 layout: narrative
-title: "Deploying a Web App on an IPv6-Only Server"
+title: "Deploying a Web App on an Affordable IPv6-Only VPS"
 author: Emilio Mendoza
 editor: Emilio Mendoza
 publication-date: 2025